Back pain worsens at both extremes

 Can a very firm mattress make back pain worse?

-What is the shortest reliable answer?
+What is the one-sentence answer?